opensearch-project/documentation-website/_observing-your-data/query-insights/grouping-top-n-queries.md

 ### Step 1: Enable top N query monitoring

 Ensure that top N query monitoring is enabled for at least one of the metrics: latency, CPU, or memory.
-For more information, see [Configuring Top N query monitoring]({{site.url}}{{site.baseurl}}/observing-your-data/query-insights/top-n-queries/#configuring-top-n-query-monitoring).
+For more information, see [Configuring top N query monitoring]({{site.url}}{{site.baseurl}}/observing-your-data/query-insights/top-n-queries/#configuring-top-n-query-monitoring).

 For example, to enable top N query monitoring by latency with the default settings, send the following request: